Dr TAN, Cheng Yong

 Associate Professor, Faculty of Education

 My research program critically investigates issues on inequity in education involving cultural capital theory and socioeconomic reproduction.
 It examines the influence of familial and school factors on student learning, and how familial socioeconomic backgrounds moderate school effects on student learning.
-Familial factors I have examined comprise socioeconomic status, cultural capital, and parental involvement while school-level factors comprise education policies and school leadership and processes.
-In my research, I have employed both conceptual and empirical analyses.
-In particular, I employ a comprehensive suite of methodological approaches, including (a) multilevel modelling and latent class/profile analysis to examine international large-scale datasets such as those from the Programme for International Student Assessment (PISA); (b) state-of-the-art three-level meta-analysis and meta-ethnography for integrative, systematic reviews of quantitative and qualitative studies respectively; and (c) item response theory (e.g., Rasch Analysis) for instrumentation.
+Familial factors I have examined include socioeconomic status, cultural capital, and parental involvement while school-level factors include education policies and school leadership and processes.
+In my research, I have employed both theoretical and empirical analyses.
+In particular, I employ a comprehensive suite of methodological approaches, including (a) multilevel modelling and latent class/profile analysis to examine international large-scale datasets such as those from the Programme for International Student Assessment (PISA); and (b) state-of-the-art three-level meta-analysis and meta-ethnography for integrative, systematic reviews of quantitative and qualitative studies respectively.

 - Visiting Fellowship, School of Education, University of Glasgow (University of Glasgow/University of Hong Kong Early Career Mobility Fund 2016-2017)

 - University of Hong Kong Faculty of Education Early Career Outstanding Teaching Award 2016